github/docs/content/get-started/getting-started-with-git/set-up-git.md

 1. [Download and install the latest version of Git](https://git-scm.com/downloads).

-   {% note %}
+   > [!NOTE]

-   **Note**: Most Chrome OS devices from 2020 onwards now have a built-in Linux environment, which includes Git.
+   > Most Chrome OS devices from 2020 onwards now have a built-in Linux environment, which includes Git.
 To enable it, go to the Launcher, search for Linux, and click **Turn on**.
+   >

-   If you are using an older Chrome OS device, another method is required:
+   > If you are using an older Chrome OS device, another method is required:
+   >

-   1. Install a terminal emulator such as Termux from the Google Play Store on your Chrome OS device.
+   > 1. Install a terminal emulator such as Termux from the Google Play Store on your Chrome OS device.
-   1. From the terminal emulator that you installed, install Git.
+   > 1. From the terminal emulator that you installed, install Git.
 For example, in Termux, enter `apt install git` and then type `y` when prompted.

-   {% endnote %}

 1. [Set your username in Git](/get-started/getting-started-with-git/setting-your-username-in-git).
 1. [Set your commit email address in Git](/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address).